AgitoReiKen/ue-restyle/README.md

 Come to <a href="https://imgbox.com/g/pXWcf0Yyfg">Image Gallery</a> to see Restyle in work

 ## [=](#toc) Installation <a name="installation"></a>
-Goto your unreal engine's project directory (should contain .uproject file in there)
+1. Goto your unreal engine's project directory (should contain .uproject file in there)

-Then run **one** of the following commands:
+2. Run **one** of the following commands:
 - For UE v5.0
 ```
 git clone --single-branch --branch v5_0 https://github.com/agitoreiken/ue-restyle ./Plugins/Restyle